eduk8s-labs/lab-python-containers/workshop/content/exercises/01-basic-application.md

-That was an extended detour but an important one.
-The result is that we now have a basic recipe for creating a container image which will be portable, offers a better level of security, and can accomodate the security policies of different container runtimes.
-Time to move onto creating a basic Python web service.
-For this we will use a Flask application.
+To create a basic Python web service we will use a Flask application.

 Change to the `~/flask-app-v1` sub directory.